Skip to main content Skip to footer

 We suggest that you try using the ‘3 random words’ method as recommended by the National Cyber Security Council (NCSC).

-Which email address to use
+Step 4: Which email address to use

-We recommend that you use a personal email address to register for My NHS Pension.
+We recommend that you use a personal non-work email address to register for My NHS Pension.
 This way, if you ever leave NHS employment, you'll still be able to access your account.

-Email verification
+Step 6: Email verification

 Once registration is completed, you'll be sent an email for verification.